-@P:HC We know finding meaningful employment is hard.
+@P:HC We know that finding meaningful employment is hard.

-The changing realm of employment is something that has to be looked at more cohesively. yes, we need to connect people to better-fitting jobs, we also need to invest in fields that eliminate jobs and funnel the profit back to the people it displaces directly is the only way we progress equitably.
-If we as the public don’t do this, corporations will and they have no obligation other than taxes to redistribute the wealth of automation and artificial intelligence.
+The changing realm of employment is something that has to be looked at more cohesively.
+Yes, we need to connect people to better-fitting jobs, and we need to invest in fields that eliminate jobs.
+Funnelling the profit back to the people it displaces directly is the only way we progress equitably.
+If we as the public don’t do this, corporations will, and they have no obligation other than taxes to redistribute the wealth of automation and artificial intelligence.

 Some Ideas We're Thinking About:

 Why is this important?

 - Almost 202 million people were unemployed in 2013 around the world, an increase of almost 5 million compared with the year before.

 - The jobless rate for 15 to 24-year-olds hit 13.1 percent in 2013 (or 74.5 million), nearly three times the adult rate

 - The bulk of the increase in global unemployment is in the East Asia and South Asia regions, which together represents more than 45 percent of additional job seekers, followed by Sub-Saharan Africa and Europe.

 - In 2013, 375 million workers (or 11.9 percent of total employment) were estimated to live on less than US$1.25 per day, and 839 million workers (or 26.7 percent of total employment) have to cope with US$2 a day or less.

 - Unemployment is estimated to increase with 215 million jobless by 2018.